Filing an Appeal in the Supreme Court of Maryland

 Read the Rule: Md.
 Rule 8-303

-If the appeal can proceed before the COA, then you will likely need to draft a brief.
-An appellate brief is where you present your legal arguments to the COA.
-The COA’s website provides information about the format of the brief.
+If the appeal can proceed before the Supreme Court, then you will likely need to draft a brief.
+An appellate brief is where you present your legal arguments to the Supreme Court.
+The Supreme Court’s website provides information about the format of the brief.
 Writing a brief is challenging.
 Be prepared to spend considerable time on this.
 Consider talking to an attorney for assistance.
 Learn more about legal research.

 There may also be oral arguments.
 This is where you present your arguments, in-person, to the court.
 There are very specific time limits as well as limits on the topics you can discuss.
 The judges may also ask you questions.

-What happens next will really depend on the COA’s order when deciding on your petition.
-Read the COA’s order very carefully.
+What happens next will really depend on the Supreme Court’s order when deciding on your petition.
+Read the Supreme Court’s order very carefully.

 Read the Rule: Md.
 Rules, Title 8, Chapter 500